tashifkhan/sophos-auto-login/README.md

 - **Auto-Logout Handling**: Ensures seamless reconnection by automatically logging in when disconnected.
 - **Cross-Platform Compatibility**: Works on both Windows and Unix-based systems.
 - **Daemon Mode**: Run the auto-login process in the background (Unix-like systems only).
+- **Connection Check**: Periodically checks for internet connectivity and logs in if disconnected.
+- **Scheduled Re-login**: Performs a scheduled re-login every 30 minutes to maintain connection.

 ## Usage